Tenant Rights When Moving Out (UK Guide — 2026)

 Keep your inventory — it's the blueprint

 The check-in inventory is the document everything is measured against.
 Use it as your cleaning checklist, your evidence anchor, and your dispute reference.
+If your checkout is being handled by a professional inventory company, knowing what inventory clerks actually look for gives you a significant advantage.

 Communicate early and clearly